johandavidsen/husvaetti/README.md

 This section focuses on the setup of the devices and as with all things, this is a natural progression through time.
 Therefor this captures the history of the setup of Húsvætti.

+## [2021-11-09 - v0.0.2]

+- Added Calendar integration to both work and home calenders.
+- Added Met.no integration and created a Weather Tile in the TileBoard.
+- Added WorldClock integration and setup clock for Greenland, Faroe Island and Denmark.
+- Installed HACS into the docker image:
+     - Run the command: ```docker exec -it husvaetti bash```
+     - Inside the docker image run the command: ```wget -O - https://get.hacs.xyz | bash -```
+     - Install the HACS through the Integrations Panel ([see more](https://hacs.xyz/)).

 ## [2021-11-09 - v0.0.1]

 - Added Apple TV to the setup.